cengage/react-magma/README.md

 To facilitate getting the commit format right, you can create your commit messages by adding the files you want to commit with `git add <files>` then by running `npm run cm`, which will step you through the individual parts of the commit message.

 _TODO: add an image_

+###### Retry

+If the `pre-commit` scripts prevent your commit due to a test or linting failure, you can fix those items, `git add` those updates and rather than going through the commit message wizard again, you can retry with `npm run cm-retry`.